 - BGH (except I-730 petitions)

-Scan and email your financial forms and evidence, supporting documents, and translations to email@example.com.
-Please place your case number in the subject line of the email and keep your attachments below five megabytes (MB).
-If you have more than one case, use a different email message for each case.
+Scan and save your financial forms and evidence, supporting civil documents, and translations as a PDF file.
+Then send them to NVCelectronic@state.gov as attachments to an email.
+Please type your case number in the subject line of the email.
+You can attach multiple PDFs to a single email, but each PDF can be no more than 5 MB (megabytes) in size.
+If you have more than one case number, use a different email message for each case.
 For more information, review our Document Scanning FAQs.

 |If Your NVC Case Number Begins With||And Your Visa Category Is||You Can Choose Either|